gwsystems/sunneed/src/isolation-chamber/README.md

 # - Isochamber -
+Isochamber is a lightweight container solution to provide tenant isolation on a multi-tenant computing environment.
+Isochamber is meant to protect system and tenant resources from other, potentially malicious, tenants.
+Isochamber uses a number of techniques to provide security including, but not limited to, namespace isolation, system call filtering, and capability control.
+Sunneed is in charge of monitoring and distributing system resources to tenants.
+Tenant code runs within Isochamber containers, and relies on Sunneed to obtain resources those resources.
+Sunneed uses IPC to communicate with the tenant, along with LD Preload to modify program calling behavior to monitor the tenant and system resources.
+If the tenant has already used up their power budget for example, the tenant will be denied resources.
+This is implemented in an interposition layer that lets the developer write tenant code in normal convention using standard POSIX.
+Since this will be run on a power constrained system, tenants have to assume they can't run their code past their power budget and be able to account for this.

-So you want to set up / use isochamber with Sunneed?
+So you want to set up / use Isochamber with Sunneed?
 This is a detailed set of steps to get you on your way!

 Note: Use a Debian 10 environment/VM!